ionic-team/ionic-framework/docs/angular/testing.md

 2. Update the application by following the steps on https://update.angular.io/.
 3. Make note of any files that changed during the upgrade (`package.json`, `package-lock.json`, `angular.json`, etc).
 4. Copy the changed files to a new directory in `apps`.
+  - Do NOT copy the entire directory.
+The `test/base` directory contains shared files between all major versions.
+Only files that are different than previous major versions should be copied to the new directory in `apps`.
 5. Add a new entry to the matrix for `test-core-angular` in `./github/workflows/build.yml`.
 This will allow the new test app to run against all PRs.
 6. Commit these changes and push.